 - 40 hectares of local and district open space (approx. 2.95 ha per 1,000 people).
-This open space would be owned and maintained by Camden and Campbelltown Councils - An approximate 35:65 split between active and passive open space - Two key suburb parks, focused on the elevated areas in the south-east of the Precinct - Local parks within walking distance of most dwellings - Local sports parks with playing fields and multi-purpose courts - Playgrounds for young children - A network of walking and cycling trails along the creek line and linking to the wider network, particularly to the Leppington Major Centre
+This open space would be owned and maintained by Liverpool, Camden and Campbelltown Councils - An approximate 35:65 split between active and passive open space - Two key suburb parks, focused on the elevated areas in the south-east of the Precinct - Local parks within walking distance of most dwellings - Local sports parks with playing fields and multi-purpose courts - Playgrounds for young children - A network of walking and cycling trails along the creek line and linking to the wider network, particularly to the Leppington Major Centre

-Passive open space will comprise 80% of the proposed open space, while active open space will comprise the remaining 20% of open space.
+Across the whole East Leppington Precinct, passive open space will comprise 80% of the proposed open space, while active open space will comprise the remaining 20% of open space.
 This compares with a recommended 35:65 split between active and passive open space.